grannycart/by-sound-alone_source/experiments-with-latex-formatting.md

 	* Add an carriage return and \includegraphics call to \author line:
 		* \author{Mark Torrey\\[5mm] \includegraphics[width=1in]{../../cover/pigeon-logo.png}}
 5. Compile latex file; review compiled file:
-	* Consider putting a carriage return\\ in the title if it is not breaking in a good place.
+	* Consider putting a carriage return\\ in the title or subtitle if it is not breaking in a good place.
 (Note: there is a pdftitle field that is not the same as \title. \title{} edits the actual compiled title.)
 6. Use pdftk or some other pdf manipulation software to add the diagram pages to the beginning of the file.
 	* pdftk ./sub-diagrams/Prospect/Prospect-interior-diagram_5.5x8.25-rotated.pdf ./sub-diagrams/Gnat/Gnat-interior-diagram_5.5x8.25-rotated.pdf ./built-files/latex/Subworldbook1.pdf cat output ~/Subworldbook1+diagrams.pdf
 	* Alternatively: edit the latex to compile with the diagrams in place.